GM says UAW 'well positioned' to represent workers at battery JV

 The UAW wants U.S. automakers to recognize the union at joint-venture battery facilities.
 The union has said it represents about 48,500 U.S. workers at GM, though the automaker says about 49% of its U.S. workforce, or 46,000 workers, were represented by the UAW, as of the end of 2020.

-Ford Motor Co last week announced a similar planned battery venture with SK Innovation.
+Ford Motor Co (F.N) last week announced a similar planned battery venture with SK Innovation (096770.KS).

 President Joe Biden went to a Ford plant in Michigan last Tuesday and told automakers "we need you to deepen your partnership with the UAW."